 What is it that avoids the sad result of strategic plans gathering dust on the shelves?

-Strategic plans that get successfully implemented are ones that are created, understood, accepted, and committed to by the people who will be held accountable for implementing them, and for working with the people who will be impacted by them.
+Strategic plans that get successfully implemented are ones that are created, understood, accepted, and committed to by the people who will be held accountable for implementing them, and for working with the people who will be affected by them.

 Before I explain how I think you can do this, let me explain some terms, and how we will use them in this context.